 That is, until she realized she was sensing absolutely nothing from Ben.

-He still had walls up mind to keep her from sensing what he was feeling.
+He still had walls up in his mind to keep her from sensing what he was feeling.

 “How goes it you two?”
 Poe said, doing his best to smile as he stood at the end of the bed.